 We invite you to explore our website to learn about our rich culture and traditions, our diverse and strong sovereign economy and the quality of life that makes us proud to be Seneca.

-Maurice A. John, Sr., President, Seneca Nation of Indians
+Todd Gates, President, Seneca Nation of Indians